Big Pigeon - Pottawattamie County, Iowa

 The Allies used progidious amounts of gasoline in their June 1944 - May 1945 drive across Western Europe.
 Underwater pipelines laid in two locations under the English Channel proved inadequate, and most gasoline had to be delivered to the European mainland by ship.

-The US Army Tanker Y-17 was but one of many small vessels lost off the coast of Western Europe during WW II.
+The US Army Tanker Y-17 was but one of many small vessels lost off the coast of Western Europe during WWII.
 In April 1945, the Y-17 left the Solent area SW of London bound for the Antwerp, Belgium area with a cargo of high-octane aviation fuel.

 On 9 April 1945, the Y-17 was torpedoed in the North Sea off Ostend, Belgium by a two-man German submarine.
 The Y-17 exploded with no survivors.